 Paul Bogdanor, and a chorus of others have been sounding the alarm for decades to no avail.
 Mr. Chomsky rightly became famous after revolutionizing the study of linguistics with his theory of Universal Grammar and the publication of Syntactic Structures in ’57.
 He turned the field into a science, and was one of the key figures in overturning the excesses of the paradigm of behaviourism in psychology and the social sciences.

 Since then, he has become one of the world’s foremost intellectuals, and critics of all things American, capitalist, and so forth.
 I will say that I enjoy his anti-postmodernism, if only because he his such a prominent figure on the left himself.
 Yet, he seems to engage in his own version of it – making sensational statements, clothed in intelligent jargon his bread and butter.
 The defining mark of his brand of political commentary is that he will capitalize on negatively perceived events and trends, and turn them into catastrophes with strident comparisons that fail the test of common sense and logic.

 The problem is that the ranks of the The New York Times, The Guardian, and the airwaves of CNN, Al Jazeera, the BBC, and the CBC swell with intellectuals, or those under the influence of their ideas, consciously or not.
 Whatever you may think of this, it is good to at least beware of the pervasive bias.
-When Trump refers to the media as ‘The Opposition Party’ touting ‘fake news’, he is just referring to the fact that they are hopelessly biased.
+When someone like Trump, for example, refers to the media as ‘The Opposition Party’ touting ‘fake news’, he is just referring to the fact that they are hopelessly biased.